-- lands outside of the Greenway System and outside of the urban settlement area to be used primarily for agricultural uses; - c) Employment Areas including lands for general employment, business park uses including office development, and supporting services, accommodating the majority of the economic activity within Markham; - d) Neighbourhood Areas including residential lands, developed primarily with ground-related housing forms, together with supporting parkland, and lands devoted to institutional, retail and service uses; - e) Mixed-Use Neighbourhood Areas centres and intensification areas along major transit corridors, intended to be a focus for higher density mixed-use residential development; - f) Centres and Corridors including Regional Centres and Regional Corridors/key development areas, Local Centres and Local Corridors and Heritage Centres; - g) A Transit Network including Provincial GO Rail Service and the Highway 407 Transitway, Regional Rapid Transit Corridors and the Yonge Subway and related Mobility Hubs; and - h) Transportation/Utility Areas lands relating primarily to 400-series highways, and major hydro and utility corridors. - 2.3.3 That expansions to the urban area shown on Map 12 Urban Area and Built-Up Area shall only be initiated by York Region, in consultation with Markham, as part of a municipal comprehensive review in conformity with Policy 2.2.8 of the Provincial Growth Plan for the Greater Golden Horseshoe and the York Region Official Plan policies.
+- a) Greenway System comprising natural heritage features (e.g., - valleylands, wetlands, woodlots and enhancement areas) to be protected from urban development, including all of the lands within the Oak Ridges Moraine and the Provincial Greenbelt, as well as natural heritage features and hydrologic features outside these Plan areas; - b) Countryside Area and Hamlets including identified hamlets, and lands outside of the Greenway System and outside of the urban settlement area to be used primarily for agricultural uses; - c) Employment Areas including lands for general employment, business park uses including office development, and supporting services, accommodating the majority of the economic activity within Markham; - Neighbourhood Areas including residential lands, developed primarily with ground-related housing forms, together with supporting parkland, and lands devoted to institutional, retail and service uses; - e) Mixed-Use Neighbourhood Areas centres and intensification areas along major transit corridors, intended to be a focus for higher density mixed-use residential development; - f) Transportation/Utility Areas lands relating primarily to 400-series highways, and major hydro and utility corridors; - g) Centres and Corridors including Regional Centres and Regional Corridors/key development areas, Local Centres and Local Corridors and Heritage Centres; and - h) A Transit Network including Provincial Go Rail Service and the Highway 407 Transitway, Regional Rapid Transit Corridors and the Yonge Subway and related Mobility Hubs. - 2.3.3 That expansions to the urban area shown on Map 11 Urban Area and Built-Up Area shall only be initiated by York Region, in consultation with Markham, as part of a municipal comprehensive review in conformity with Policy 2.2.8 of the Provincial Growth Plan for the Greater Golden Horseshoe and the York Region Official Plan policies.